 The cyber maturity model also helps businesses build their cyber capability by using a whole-of-organisation approach.
-It creates focus on cyber attack and cyber defence threats faced by individual departments and functions within an organisation.
+It creates a focus on cyber attacks and cyber defence threats faced by individual departments and functions within an organisation.
 It ensures alignment of cyber security strategies, cyber processes and cyber awareness throughout the organisation.

 Regardless of the jurisdiction or framework your government recommends, these eight key security controls are recognised as critical to cyber resilience, as they help prevent attacks, limit the impact of attacks and recover data and system availability.